 The defined interface can then be used to make external calls, given a contract address:

 The interface name can also be used as a type annotation for storage variables.
 You then assign an address value to the variable to access that interface.
-Note that assignment of an address requires the value to be cast using the interface type e.g.
+Note that casting an address to an interface is possible, e.g.

 foobar_contract: FooBar @external def __init__(foobar_address: address): self.foobar_contract = FooBar(foobar_address) @external def test(): self.foobar_contract.calculate()